News | Ice Hockey Australia - ExBulletin

 The winner of the Oceania Cup will automatically book their spot in Paris, while the losers will have to play out in a final qualifying tournament in early 2024 for a second chance to qualify.

-“We will be completing our preparation in the coming weeks before we leave for New Zealand, so I am confident that we can play well.”

-The last time the Oceania Cup was held was in September 2019 in Rockhampton where the Kookaburras won the series 2-0.

-The Oceania Cup will be broadcast LIVE and free of charge 7plus.
+The Oceania Cup will be shown LIVE and for free on 7plus.

 Oceania Cup 2023 – New Zealand v Australia